k-vaughn/NTCIP-8008/docs/examples.md

                 The code tab only shows the first two tabs to avoid recursive code.
         ```

+!!! tip
+    When rendered to a PDF, the tabs are shown across the top but the content of each tab is displayed in order (with no real distinction between the content of each tab).

 ## Annotations {.annex}

 If there is a preference to have comments appear by the user clicking and seeing a tooltip, Material for MkDocs also supports annotations